chrisnoonan98675/site/xl-testview/concept/events.markdown

 XL TestView sets these properties on all events.
 Reports can read them, but test results parsers do not use them.

-For each event, XL TestView makes sure the following properties are set () {:.table .table-striped}
+For each event, XL TestView makes sure the following properties are set:

+{:.table .table-striped}
 | Key | Value type | Mandatory | Description |
 | --- | ---------- | --------- | ----------- |